Surgery Preparation & Recovery Program

 When it comes to Surgical Trauma, many of the complications occur because of nerve inflammation, swelling and tissue damage.
 This trauma triggers swelling and inflammation as the body attempts to manage the onslaught.
 Pain results from the damage done to the tissues and nerves, and swelling causes pressure and tension in the tissues around the wound, the skin, muscle fibers and nerves locally, but it also impacts the body systemically, as acute stress response are triggered.
 All of this inflammation and stress can deplete the immune system. and also leas to inflammatory brain changes causing commonly expected (but rarely discussed) post-surgical cognitive decline, or delirium in some patients.

 When the processes that regulate swelling are well managed before surgery, recovery can be faster.
-Less means less surrounding tissue damage, less systemic inflammation, and a lower need for pain reducing medications such as opiates (morphine, pethidine, coedine).
+Less means less surrounding tissue damage, less systemic inflammation, and a lower need for pain-reducing medications such as opiates (morphine, pethidine, codeine).
 As less hard drugs are ingested, less nausea and vomiting is experienced which means the patient can continue to eat and supply nourishment to the body.

 RESEARCH ON THE USE OF LASER ACUPUNCTURE BEFORE AND AFTER SURGERY